Rumyra/VizModules/VizPalette/README.md

 `const fill = new VizFill(options)`

 Either a `CanvasPattern` or a `CanvasGradient` is returned, depending on the `type` specified.
 Each pattern takes two colours, one for the foreground and one for the background.
-Two sizes can be specified `psize` and `dsize` - these stand for 'pattern size' and 'detail size' retrospectively.
-See below for more.
+A `size` for th repeatable part of the pattern can be specified, as can a `ratio` to adjust the pattern.

 ## Options & matching properties